-Why order takeout if this easy beef lo mein only takes 15 minutes from start to finish?!
+Why order takeout if this easy beef and bok choy noodle only takes 15 minutes from start to finish?!

 Every busy person has a few delivery places up their sleeve… or in the app on their smartphone.
 But what if you could make your favorite Chinese delivery option even faster than the guy can show up at your house!?